-The reason for using the standard ETA movement is to keep costs low and price competitive so do not misunderstand.
-The ETA movement is by no means the definition of poor quality or ‘cheap’ movement.
+The standard ETA movement keeps costs low and competitive, so do not misunderstand.
+The ETA movement is not defined as poor quality or ‘cheap’ movement.
 Self-manufactured movements can make watches more interesting in terms of craftsmanship and innovation.

-However, it has the disadvantage that the movement is not tested for a long time and maybe defective in the early generations.
-So it’s important to do your research on the moves you’re getting so you don’t get discouraged.
+However, it has the disadvantage that the movement is not tested for a long time and may be defective in the early generations.
+So it’s essential to research the moves you’re getting so you don’t get discouraged.
 Movement flaws usually don’t take long to show up on watch forums and blogs.

 How much does a Tissot watch cost?

 A new Tissot watch typically costs around $500 to $1,000.
 However, the price may increase depending on the metal used or the mechanism used inside.
 Vintage used Tissot watches for sale on the second-hand market range in value from hundreds to thousands of dollars, depending on condition, material, and rarity.